wp-plugins/audio-and-video-player/readme.txt

 **Editing Audio and Video Players**

 On the **Audio and Video Player** page, you will see the already generated media players and the button to create a new player.
-To create a new audio or video player just select the type of player: Audio or Video - and press the button "Create new media player."
-To edit an existing nedia player, just select it in the list of existing players and press "Edit media player".
+To create a new audio player or video player just select the type of player: Audio or Video - and press the button "Create new media player."
+To edit an existing audio player or video player, just select it in the list of existing players and press "Edit media player".

-**Creating and Editing of Audio and Video Player**
+**Creating and Editing of Audio Player or Video Player**

 **Select the player skin:** the first skin will be selected by default.
 All the previously purchased skins will be loaded here, as well as the skins available for the audio and video player.